jonjamz/meteor-vimeo/README.md

 ]);
 ```

 Create a template for showing your videos.
-We're using some custom classes and Font Awesome classes here.
+I'm using some custom classes and Font Awesome classes here.
+You'll need to style it how you want.

 ```html
 <template name="videoList">